mmistakes/minimal-mistakes/_drafts/project-loom.md

 The possible high number of virtual threads created by an application is why using `ThreadLocal` with virtual threads is not a good idea.

-A `ThreadLocal` is a construct allowing us to store data accessible only by a specific thread.
+A `ThreadLocal` allows us to store data accessible only by a specific thread.
 Let's see an example.
 First of all, we want to create a `ThreadLocal` that holds a `String`:

 ```java
 static ThreadLocal<String> context = new ThreadLocal<>();